 The PGY-4 year is the culmination of the program.
 Residents will assume a leadership role on each service through which they rotate.
 They will also play an important part in the education of students and junior residents.
 The intersection between mental health and neurological disease will be explored during each resident’s one month rotation in the University Health Truman Medical Center psychiatry department.
-A neurosurgical and neuro-interventional radiology rotation will also allow the resident to gain understanding of the basics of neurosurgical procedures and care.
-Residents will have three months of elective time during the PGY-4 year.
+Residents will have two and a half months of elective time during the PGY-4 year.

 Educational development will be fostered through a detailed didactic program.
 One half-day each week will be dedicated solely to resident education.
 Through interactive experiences and lectures, each half-day will explore neurological topics from different perspectives: neuroanatomy and localization, clinical neurology, basic science, and board review.
 Regularly scheduled Journal Clubs and Grand Rounds will complement the educational program.